crashoverride777/swifty-ads/README.md

 Helper will now automatically identify if an app is in debug or release mode and will adjust google ad ids accordingly.
 Please ensure you have set up a -D DEBUG flag as this will not work otherwise.
 See step 1.

-Clean-Up

-v 1.8.2

-Clean-up

-v1.8.1

-Updated google frameworks to v7.5.2

-v1.8

-Added a new method to show banner ads with a slight delay i.e when transitioning to new scene/view

-Fixed an issue that could cause GameCenter banners to show in the wrong orientation.
-Please update your helper and also change your appDelegate properties so they look like this

-var iAdBannerAdView: ADBannerView!
-var adMobBannerAdView: GADBannerView!

-v1.7.1

-Clean-up

-v1.7

-Deleted the class methods as it just seemed unnecessary bloat.
-If you prefer to still use them just change it.
-Call user methods like so now
-    Ads.sharedInstance.showSupportedBannerAd()
-    etc

-v1.6

-Added new method to showInterAds randomly

-v1.5

-AdMob banner ads now automatically identify if your app is in potrait or landscape

-All banner ads now automatically change orientation and adjust their position if you rotate your device

-iAd inter ad close button size on iPads has been adjusted.

-v1.4.1

-Clean-up and small improvements

-v1.4

-Clean-up and small improvements

-v1.3

-Upgraded to Swift 2

-v1.2

-Small changes

-v1.1

-Sorry for all the initial commits, its my first rep. Helper should be good to go now.

-v1.0